-Climbing performance is a strong measure of Drosophila (fruit fly) health.
-This complex trait requires the coordination of many muscular, neural, developmental, and physiological systems, making it a strong measure of health used for organismal-level phenotyping in genetic, pharmacological, and aging studies.
+Climbing performance is a great measure of Drosophila (fruit fly) health.
+It requires the coordination of many muscular, neural, developmental, and physiological systems, making it a strong metric of health used for organismal-level phenotyping in genetic, pharmacological, and aging studies.

 Researchers often use manual techniques to measure either the average height climbed over a period of time or the time required for a fraction of all flies to reach a given height.
 While analyzing videos this way is simple, it is both tedious and time-consuming.
 Computational approaches seek to automate this analytic process, but most published methods are written in a proprietary language (ex.
 MATLAB), have limited availability beyond a lab group, or necessitate costly and special filming setups.
 Each drawback is a hurdle to the broader deployment of computational approaches.